SimonLdj/hypnolog-server/README.md

 - For **NodeJS** use [HypnoLog-NodeJS](https://github.com/SimonLdj/hypnolog-nodejs)
 - For **Python** use [HypnoLog-Python ](https://github.com/SimonLdj/hypnolog-python)

 No wrapper library for your language?
 Logging to *HypnoLog* is simply sending HTTP POST request with JSON message.
-See [server API](/doc/api-doc.md).
+See [server API].
 Develop your own and contribute!

 ## War stories (as continue to "Why do I need this?") :
 - Debugging image processing algorithm written in C# with Emgu CV, running as a service on Windows machine.